rafael-moura-98/OS-Begin/README.md

 In addition to Python, all programs listed in the "download.txt" file will also be downloaded.
 Each line must contain only one program name.

 For the exact name of each program according to chocolatey, go to your [repository](https://community.chocolatey.org/packages) and check if it is available.

+If you want a listed program not to be downloaded, add "#" anywhere on the line.

 **ATTENTION**
 >Enter the package name exactly as it is on the chocolatey.
 For example, Steam is not just "steam", but "steam-client"; otherwise the package will not download or will download incorrectly.